mambotangu/tsimagine-folders-projects-structure/0-prep/README.md

 - Domain Wide Delegation

-You will need to enable domain wide delegation for the service account created in prep.js so it can create groups for us.
+You will need to enable domain wide delegation for the service account created in prep.js so it can create groups for us. **When the prep.js script finishes it will output the URL and values you need.**

 Go to : https://admin.google.com/ac/owl and scroll to the bottom and click “MANAGE DOMAIN WIDE DELEGATION”.